SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 and is typically given in units of :math:`[mV/fC]` or :math:`[mV/electrons]`.

-The final circuit block is the comparator (also called discriminator) that compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
-When a signal arrives, the comparator output signal goes high as long as the shaper output is above the threshold.
-For a constant threshold the width of the comparator output signal is a function of the signal amplitude.
+The final circuit block is the comparator (also called discriminator), which compares the output signal of the shaping amplifier **SHA_OUT** with a programmable threshold voltage **VTHR**.
+WWhen the input signal arriving from the shaper is above the voltage threshold, the comparator will produce a 'logic high' output.
+Assuming a constant threshold, the width of the comparator output signal is a function of the signal amplitude.
 Some systems detect this pulse width (aka **TOT**, time over threshold) to get a measure of the incident charge.
-The logic that latches the comparator output is implemented in a CPLD (Complex Programmable Logic Device).
-For the measurement of the time-over-threshold, this logic IC can be extended as depicted in the schematic diagram below.
+On our AFE board, the subsequent digital signal processing for processing the comparator output is implemented in a CPLD (Complex Programmable Logic Device).
+For the measurement of the time-over-threshold (TOT), this logic IC can be extended as depicted in the schematic diagram below.

 .. figure:: images/AFE_digital.png
     :width: 500